tatssi/TATSSI/README.md

 ## Downloading products from LP DAAC with TATSSI

+### NEWS!

+  * **LPDAAC went through a major update on July 31, 2023 as version 6.1 of several MODIS products were released.
+As of October 30, 2023 TATSSI provides direct access to these products.**

 Downloading products from the LP DAAC requires a NASA [EarthData](https://urs.earthdata.nasa.gov/) login.
 Please, first register as an EarthData user to get login credentials.

 * If gedit is not installed in your system: